 The GNO Urban Water Plan covers St. Bernard Parish and the east banks of Orleans and Jefferson Parishes.
 The plan area reflects local hydrology rather than political boundaries, and includes three hydrologic basins.
 Organizing the plan based on hydrology facilitated collaboration between different parishes by avoiding typical political hot topics and focusing on shared hydrological issues.
-In addition, the plan focuses on urban water (including stormwater, surface water, and groundwater), as the U.S. Army Corps of Engineers is undertaking a separate effort to address storm surge.
-A majority of the plan leverages existing infrastructure, proposing system upgrades and changes to operation rather than complete replacement, in order to better manage stormwater and reduce flood risk.
+In addition, the plan focuses on urban water, including stormwater, surface water, and groundwater, as the U.S. Army Corps of Engineers is undertaking a separate effort to address storm surge.
+A majority of the plan leverages existing infrastructure, proposing system upgrades and changes to operation rather than a complete replacement, in order to better manage stormwater and reduce flood risk.

-In the near term (5-6 years), project partners are focusing on implementation of various plan components.
+In the near term (5–6 years), project partners are focusing on the implementation of various plan components.
 These pilot projects will help increase public education, demonstrate plan principles, and help fine-tune various plan components to reflect unique New Orleans soil and hydrologic conditions.
 Funding for implementation must be secured separately, but the city has found several funding streams to begin project implementation.
 New Orleans was selected as one of the Rockefeller Foundation’s “Re-Invest” Initiative Cities, and received roughly $2 million from the foundation to begin implementation.
 In addition, New Orleans has received roughly $80 million in FEMA Hazard Mitigation funds for local neighborhood infrastructure improvements and hazard mitigation.
 Projects currently being implemented include: installation and monitoring of a network of bioswales and rain gardens in the Pontilly neighborhood; transformation of five vacant lots around the city into rain gardens to test green infrastructure principles and monitor changes in runoff; and construction of a linear park along the Lafitte Greenway/Blueway, the first step in a larger project to restore hydrological connectivity between different parts of the city and bring water back into the public sphere.
-The city received FEMA funding approval for a large project called the Mirabeau Water Garden, which aims to bring stormwater on to one of the city’s largest undeveloped parcels to demonstrate neighborhood-scale water retention measures and infiltrate stormwater, as well as serving as a public recreation facility.
-This project was identified in the GNO Urban Water Plan, and will be a flagship project for the city once completed.
+The city received FEMA funding approval for a large project called the Mirabeau Water Garden, which aims to demonstrate neighborhood-scale water retention measures, facilitate stormwater infiltration, and serve as a public recreation facility.
+This project was identified in the GNO Urban Water Plan, and will be one of the largest urban wetlands in the country once completed.

 Funding for these and other large projects are actively being pursued by the New Orleans Redevelopment Authority and the Sewerage & Water Board of New Orleans, along with several municipal departments, including the Mayor’s Office, the Office of Resilience, and the Department of Public Works.
-Despite this positive progress, significantly more funding will be needed for complete plan implementation; plan developers estimate that total plan implementation will cost roughly $6 billion.
+Despite this positive progress, significantly more funding will be needed for complete plan implementation; plan developers estimate that total plan implementation will cost roughly $6 billion but yield over $20 billion in benefits (e.g., reduced flooding and insurance premiums, increased property values).
 Although federal and other grants can help reach this goal, New Orleans must also proactively invest in its own infrastructure by promoting a thriving economy and developing internal funding streams for resilient stormwater management.

 Moving forward, project partners hope to increase communication and collaboration with public agencies to integrate the GNO Urban Water Plan into policy, and to help parishes develop new comprehensive zoning ordinances that will facilitate stormwater management.
 One challenge facing this process is that there is currently no legal force behind the GNO Urban Water Plan.
 The State of Louisiana funded plan development, but there is no local body directly responsible for plan implementation.
 In addition, New Orleans has no central authority for managing both stormwater and groundwater; rather, each jurisdiction (e.g., parish) does so independently.
 With no one in charge, and without a formal incentive to manage water in an integrated way, implementing the GNO Urban Water Plan will require significant structural reform.
 However, current collaborative efforts on both the municipal and grassroots level prove this isn’t impossible, and all groups are working hard to identify their roles and capacity for the future.